jcfranco/uc-2017-developing-your-own-widget/slides/index.md

 # Agenda

 - About Widgets
+- Theming
 - Widget framework
-- Widget Theming
-- CODE!
-- Tips & tricks
+- Putting it all together

 ---